 - Some men say these briefs develop a hole in the crotch area over time

-Keeping cool, dry, and comfortable underneath their clothes are important for anyone who plays sports or leads an active lifestyle.
+Keeping cool, dry, and comfortable underneath their clothes is important for anyone who plays sports or leads an active lifestyle.
 Hanes borrows from the same principles used to make activewear in their Sports-Inspired Boxer Briefs.

 For starters, the Sports-Inspired briefs include Cool-Dri fabric that wicks moisture away from the skin to keep you cool and dry at the office, the gym, on the trail, or even on the road as you put in the miles training for your next 5K or 10K.

 Comfort is always king, however, and Hanes has you covered, thanks to their ComfortFlex waistband that’s soft and stretchable, while their briefs are tag-free to enhance their overall comfort.
 They also won’t bunch up on you, which helps avoid chafing, and they have a traditional fly closure.